DVA490-474-Project-Course/.github/profile/README.md

 # DVA490 and DVA474 Project Course
-Welcome to the DVA490 and DVA474 Project Course regarding the development of robots for the RoboSoccer challenge.
+Welcome to the DVA490 and DVA474 Project Course, project name Multi-robot Soccer - RoboCup.
+The project concerns the development of robots for the RoboSoccer challenge.

 ## Purpose